Who perceives the meaning behind the medium?

 Similarly, Penfield noted that although many of his patients had a variety of physical seizures, no one ever had an intellectual seizure.

 Penfield also noted that he was never able to stimulate a person’s will.
 For example, by touching part of their brain with a surgical instrument he could make their arm move.
 And then he would ask the patient to move their arm themselves.
 He would alternate back and forth between stimulating arm movement and asking the patient to move their arm.
-But, as Egnor explains, Penfield realized that he could never fool the patient.
+But Penfield realized that he could never fool the patient.
 They always knew whether it was Penfield or themselves that was moving their arm.
-“So he said the will was not something he could stimulate, meaning it was not material.”[xxi]
+“So he said the will was not something he could stimulate, meaning it was not material.”[xxix]

-Regarding free will, neuroscientist Benjamin Libet (1916-2007) did some interesting research which has been misinterpreted on a vast scale.
+Is there any experimental evidence to the contrary?
+Neuroscientist Benjamin Libet (1916-2007) tried to find some.
 He explored what neuroscientists call a readiness potential, which is activity in the brain that precedes muscle movement.
 Since this brain activity occurs a split second prior to a person making a decision, many have argued that this provided evidence that free will is an illusion.
 We just think we’re making decisions, but in fact our brains have already decided something for us.
 Egnor is incredulous at how this interpretation completely contradicts Libet’s own conclusions.

-It almost seems like an unfair question, doesn’t it?
-My point is that all the evidence supports what we intuitively and logically know to be true: of course the brain cannot perceive immaterial phenomena.
+But the excellent news is that all the evidence supports what we intuitively and logically know to be true: of course the brain cannot perceive immaterial phenomena.
 We do perceive it, but we are not our brains.
 We are just as nonphysical as is information (the meaning behind the media).
-Now we will come back to the question of how a nonphysical mind could control the physical brain.
+Now in the next chapter we will come back to the question of how a nonphysical mind could control the physical brain.
 But before we go there, let’s put this conclusion into context by considering whether other animals can perceive meaning.
 If we nonphysical minds can use our brains, in principle, the same way that we use our laptops and our rocket ships, do other animals use their brains in the same way?
 Do other animals perceive meaning?

 When animals exchange information with each other, are they communicating in the way that we humans communicate?
 Or, instead, are they simply machines that process information in the way a laptop or a satellite processes information?
 Do animals perceive information any better than robots do?